jpkanter/Spcht/README/SpchtDescriptorDetails.md

 For our example the result would be quite simple:
 	**RESULT:** `https://id.loc.gov/vocabulary/relators/aut.html`

 This basically covers the entire function of mapping.
-But what no mapping can be found, there might be different ways to write a key or upper and lower cases might be a concern?
+But what if no mapping can be matched, there might be different ways to write a key or upper and lower cases might be a concern?
 For that there is an additional field called `mapping_settings`.
-It can a selected number of keys and only those:
+It can contain a selected number of keys and only those:

-* `$default` - a value that is taken if no value was found
+* `$default` - a value that is used if no match was found
 * `$inherit` - a Boolean switch, if **TRUE** the actual field value will be written if no mapping can be achieved
 * `$casesens` - another switch, if **FALSE** the mapping will be case-insensitive
 * `$regex` - switch, if `TRUE` the mapping-keys will be assumed to be a **REGEX**.
 All mapping-keys have to be valid **REGEX**